vimukthi101/Mbmc-Selenium/README.md

-# SeleniumSampleProject
+# Selenium Project for MBMC Automation

-Selenium sample project with Page object model for the J'pura uni session
+This is the selenium automation project for the MBMC site